Large Language Model (LLM) for Telecommunications: A Comprehensive Survey on Principles, Key Techniques, and

-\textbf{Hard prompts} (\(P_{\text{hard}}\)) involve pre-pending a fixed textual instruction or query to the input data sequence.
-Specifically, the model input for a time-series \(x_{[1:T]}\) with a hard prompt is thus formalized as the concatenation \([P_{\text{hard}}; x_{[1:T]}]\), which directs the model to generate a prediction in response to the prompt.
+\textbf{Hard prompts} (\(P_{\text{hard}}\)) involve pre-pending a fixed textual instruction \blue{and} query to the input data sequence\blue{, or fit the raw input data into a carefully designed template.
+In this way, we can transform numerical values into textual contexts that can be processed by pre-trained large language models.
+By leveraging the impressive generalizability of pre-trained LLMs, hard prompting techniques can yield high prediction accuracy in zero-shot settings.} Specifically, the model input for a time-series \(x_{[1:T]}\) with a hard prompt is thus formalized as the concatenation \([P_{\text{hard}}; x_{[1:T]}]\), which directs the model to generate a prediction in response to the prompt.
 When designing hard prompts for time-series prediction with language models, the general guideline is to transform numerical data into a format that mimics natural language constructs~\cite{xue2023promptcast}.
 This involves two main components: input prompts and output prompts.
 Input prompts provide historical context and highlight the target time step for prediction, while output prompts focus on the desired prediction value, serving as the ground truth label for training or evaluation.
 Table~\ref{tab:template-examples} presents several telecom examples of designing hard prompts for specific tasks, such as network traffic load prediction, network user number prediction, and customer service prediction.
 The process mirrors the source/target structure common in machine translation tasks or can be likened to a question-answering setting, with the context as background information and the question seeking future insights.
-Then the output prompt becomes the answer to this query, such as "\textit{the number of active users, traffic load level at specific times, and predicted customer calls next week}".
-This approach effectively bridges the gap between raw numerical sequences and language-based data representations, facilitating the use of language models for prediction tasks traditionally handled by numerical methods.
+Then the output prompt becomes the answer to this query, such as "\textit{the number of active users, traffic load level at specific times, and predicted customer calls next week}". \blue{According to PromptCast~\cite{xue2023promptcast}, this simple approach achieves comparable or superior prediction accuracy across various datasets, demonstrating its effectiveness on bridging the gap between raw numerical sequences and language-based data representations, further facilitating the use of language models for prediction tasks traditionally handled by numerical methods.}